-Closer collaboration between Facilities, Corporate Real Estate, Workplace, HR and IT teams when implementing new workplace policies is key to successfully integrating activity based working environments (ABW) as well as improving employee well being and office experience.
+Closer collaboration between departments is key to successfully integrate an activity based working environment as well as improving employee well being and office experience.

 Activity based working requires a cultural and behavioural shift in the whole organisation, which is why many plan three to five year roadmaps for their rollout.
 One of the prerequisites for its success, is having all business functions fully onboard on the journey.
 However, resistance to change is often the biggest hurdle to overcome.